 (I know, the War of The Roses experts may have something to say about that but it’s still a great line.)

 I believe that many of my exiled Royalists feel like this from time to time.
 With a little less humour, Blackadder’s attitude is echoed in this:

 “It is always after.
 ‘After the war has ended’, ‘After the King returns’.
 But what about today?”

 What are your ‘go-to’ references to dissolve writer’s block?

 I’m always on the look out for more sources of inspiration.
 Please leave a comment and I’ll add your suggestions to the next edition of this article.
 Thanks!

 About the author

 H.J.
-Reynolds has written A Treachery Of Spies about Royalist spies in Oliver Cromwell’s England.
-The manuscript is complete and she is now seeking an agent.
+Reynolds has written an historical action adventure about Royalist spies in Oliver Cromwell’s England.
+The 90,000 word manuscript is complete and she is now seeking an agent.
 You can contact her at helen[at]hjreynolds.co.uk